fatimakoli/gis_tutorials/23_Data_Types_and_311.md

 ![Symbology](https://github.com/CenterForSpatialResearch/gis_tutorials/blob/master/Images/Tutorial_23/05_Symbology.png)
 * Once you've adjusted that, click 'OK'.
-* Finally, you need to change the appearance of the other layers, add a scale bar, legend, title, source and brief description, and export your map as a PDF file.
+* Finally, you need to change the appearance of the other layers, add a scale bar, legend, title, source and brief description, and export your map as a PDF file. (note the image below is for 2017, but you will have to make sure to note that your data are for 2019).

 ![Final Map](https://github.com/CenterForSpatialResearch/gis_tutorials/blob/master/Images/Tutorial_23/05_FinalMap.png)